-Staff will be offered between four to six confidential and flexible sessions (mornings, evenings or weekends) with therapists via online therapy or as an individual or as a couple.
+Staff will be offered between four to six confidential and flexible sessions (mornings, evenings or weekends) with therapists via online therapy as a couple.

 If you would like to access this offer, complete our self-referral form and select the option 'Couples counselling/Relationship difficulties'.
-A Keeping Well practitioner will help signpost you to more information or get in touch with Tavistock Relationships directly here.
+A Keeping Well practitioner will help signpost you to more information.

 Relate is a charity that provides counselling services for every type of relationship.
 They can help with marriage, LGBT issues, divorce and parenting.